 # Using the Generator CLI

 Lucky comes with a lot of neat commands to make building your application a little easier.
 From your terminal, type lucky -h.
-Give it a moment to compile, then see a list of the commands you can use.
+This will display a few commands you can run; one in particular is the tasks command.
+Now run lucky tasks and give it a moment to compile.
+This will display even more commands you can run.

 For more information on Lucky CLI commands, read the Built In Tasks guide.